 In 2006 we took part in the BBC2 programme “Open Gardens” and in 2007 we opened the garden for the first time for the National Garden Scheme (Yellow Book) to raise money for their Cancer Charities.
 We have also opened in February holding a Snowdrop Day to raise funds for a mission in Sierra Leone.
 Opening the garden is a lot of hard work and we are usually exhausted at the end but it is wonderful being able to share the garden with like minded people.
 It is always well worth it when we see how much pleasure people get from it and at the same time raise so much money for such worthy causes.

-We are retired now and rapidly approaching 3 score years and 10!
+We are retired now and well and truly past 3 score years and 10!
 When we have been planting the garden we have always had the wildlife in mind as well as trying to make the garden look as attractive as possible to us humans.
 We feel the seal of approval was given when we found that dormice had set up home in the borders – we must be doing something right!